Who We Are

 Early co-op enthusiasts gathering to strategize and pick hazelnuts at Rising Locust Farm

-Here’s a little bit about some of our founding steering team.
-Stay tuned for more information as we introduce our board of directors and open pathways for new member-owners!
+Here’s a little bit about some of our founding steering team!

 Tracey Coulter